ditipriya1/restaurant-order-analysis/README.md

 menu_items: item names, categories, and pricing.

-All data is fictional and was created for educational purposes.

 🔍 Business Objective
 "How can we optimize our menu and operations based on ordering trends and customer preferences?"